The Initial Public Offerings Law Review: Singapore

 The Listing Rules classify transactions4 into categories depending on the size of the relative figures computed on prescribed bases, such as:

 - the net asset value of the assets to be disposed of, compared with the Group's net asset value;

 - the net profits attributable to the assets acquired or disposed of, compared with the Group's net profits;

 - the aggregate value of the consideration given or received, compared with the issuer's market capitalisation; and

 - the number of equity securities issued by the issuer as consideration for an acquisition, compared with the number of equity securities previously in issue.

 A listed issuer must make an immediate announcement of a disclosable transaction after terms have been agreed.
 A major transaction must be immediately announced after terms have been agreed and also made conditional upon shareholder approval.
-In addition to the foregoing (among other things), a very substantial acquisition or reverse takeover is subject to approval of the SGX-ST.
+In addition, a very substantial acquisition or reverse takeover is subject to approval of the SGX-ST.